kevintjuh13/spark/README.md

 npm run build
 ```

-### Run the server.js so the database is connected
+### Run the server.js so the database is connected (modify lines 25 to 29 if necessary)

 ```sh
 node server.js